 Mini Fondant Bunny Figurine Step x Step

 Creating mini fondant figurines can be really challenging, especially when making them by hand.
-Well, this little topper is a whole lot easier with the use of an Easter Bunny chocolate mold.
+Well, this little topper is a whole lot easier with the use of an inexpensive Easter Bunny chocolate mold.
 Fondant and food coloring paint make this little rabbit spring to life in this doable step by step tutorial.

 STEP 1: COAT THE MOLD